CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 ### Edit Yaml file

 This Yaml file specifies the /shared directory that contains the CMAQv5.3.3 and libraries, and the input data that will be imported from an S3 bucket to the /fsx lustre file system
-Note, the following yaml file is using a c5n-9xlarge compute node.
+Note, the following yaml file is using a c5n-9xlarge compute node, and is using ONDEMAND pricing.

 ```{note}
 Edit the c5n-9xlarge.ebs_unencrypted_installed_public_ubuntu2004.fsx_import.yaml file to specify your subnet-id and your keypair prior to creating the cluster